suzandiab55/Cost-of-Living-in-the-United-States/README.md

 - Only the steps relevant to the final analysis are displayed.

 - More comprehensive findings can be seen in the Jupyter notebooks.

+## Research Questions
+1) Do higher housing expenses correlate with increased spending on other items compared to those with lower housing costs?
+2) What states have the highest/lowest overall cost of living?
+3) What counties have the highest/lowest overall cost of living?
+4) How does the number of dependents impact different expenses?

+## Data Cleaning

 ## Tools
 For this project, the following python libraries were used: